-Despite some major strides, women in many countries face huge constraints in personal security, social and political inclusion, and legal access that harm their well-being and hold back economies, according to our new Women, Peace, and Security (WPS) Index, released at the United Nations on October 26.
+Despite some major strides, women in many countries face huge constraints in personal security, social and political inclusion, and legal access that harm their well-being and hold back economies, according to our new Women, Peace, and Security (WPS) Index, released at the United Nations in October 2017.

 The Index, compiled by the Georgetown Institute for Women, Peace, and Security and the Peace Research Institute of Oslo, draws on recognized international data sources to rank 153 countries on the condition of women and their empowerment in homes, communities, and societies more broadly.
 It is the first index to capture women’s inclusion, security, and access to justice in the context of the UN’s Sustainable Development Agenda.